lipetsk-digital/HomeLibraryAI/README.md

 | `annotation` | Full text of annotation, extracted from the page |
 | `brief` | Brief summary of the annotation |

-The following prompy for processing a photo by AI-model I found the best:
+The following prompt for processing a photo by AI-model I found the best:

 <blockquote><code>The photo contains a page with the book's annotation.
 Your response should only consist of the [book] section of an ini file without any introductory or concluding phrases.